Swan-Cross is proud to make available a varied collection of quality choral

 Psalm 117 SATB with piano and optional instrumental accompaniment Approx. perf. time: 2:35 Prices: |

-Written as part of The Paschal Lamb Easter cantata, this is the only selection from that cantata that can be effectively used as a standalone anthem.
-This short anthem, written in a lively 7/8 meter, combines traditional choral writing with a canon (round), for a joyful celebration of God's praise.
-Can be performed with piano only, or with a variety of optional extra percussion and other instruments (instrumental parts available separately). |
+Written as part of The Paschal Lamb Easter cantata Written in a lively 7/8 meter, combines traditional choral writing with a canon (round), for a joyful celebration of God's praise Can be performed with piano only, or with a variety of optional extra percussion and other instruments (instrumental parts available separately) |

 |||